 An introductory course into the world of electronic spreadsheets.
 Students will learn the fundamental concepts of developing an electronic spreadsheet, and the uses of them in today's business community.
 Basic spreadsheet functions and commands are covered.
 Course may be repeated when software is different, but only two credits may count for graduation.
-CIS 155♦ and CIS 161♦ prepare the student for MOUS Excel Core and Expert Certification Exams.
+CIS 155\$ and CIS 161\$ prepare the student for MOUS Excel Core and Expert Certification Exams.

-CIS 157♦ 1 credit Microcomputer Database Management Software
+CIS 157♦ 1 credit

+Microcomputer Database Management Software

 Entering, storing and manipulating (sorting, selecting and displaying) data in a variety of forms using database management software, the basic tool used to manage data on a computer, are covered.
 Course is repeatable for a total of three accrued credits.
-Students will receive credit only one time for each software package.
+Students will receive

-CIS 158♦ 1 credit Introduction to the World Wide
+CIS 158 1 credit Introduction to the World Wide Web